- Route: Melbourne (MEL) to Bangkok (BKK)

 So, having had a beer with our snack, we also had more beers with our main meals.

-Then, when the flight attendant was giving Max his beer… she was advising him that if he would like another alcoholic drink, he would need to go to the galley.
-Hmmmmm… what is it with flight attendants and Max drinking beers on flights!
+Then, when the flight attendant was giving Paul his beer… she was advising him that if he would like another alcoholic drink, he would need to go to the galley.
+Hmmmmm… what is it with flight attendants and Paul drinking beers on flights!

 Even so, the staff were still polite.